AraceliFradejas/Power-Up-challenge-Power-Up-Challenge-v1.0/README.md

 # Power-Up-challenge-Power-Up-Challenge-v1.0

-This project is the final result of the **Microsoft Power Up Challenge**, where I designed and deployed a full parking request and inspection system using the entire Power Platform stack.
----

 ## ✨ About this solution

 The solution simulates how a business or school can manage daily parking requests and inspections using: